How to Install Apache Maven on Ubuntu Linux

 How to install Apache Maven with apt on Ubuntu Linux

 As mentioned above, Apache Maven is available in Ubuntu’s default repositories.
+Let’s start with the APT package manager, which is usually the quickest way.
 To install a stable version of Ubuntu Linux, run the commands below.

-The commands above update the Ubuntu package index and install Apache Maven along with all dependencies, including OpenJDK.
-This is the fastest and easiest if you don’t care about getting the latest version of Apache Maven.
+The commands above update your Ubuntu package index and install Apache Maven, along with all dependencies like OpenJDK.
+This is the fastest way if you don’t need the absolute latest version of Apache Maven.

 mvn --version